-Olive threw himself onto the narrow bed pressed alongside the wall.
+Olive threw himself onto the narrow bed within that was pressed alongside the wall.
 Closing his eyes, he buried his face into the cushion, tasted ash on his tongue, and sobbed.

 When Olive opened his eyes again sometime later, he knew he was dreaming.

 He was standing back in the endlessly stretching halls of the royal palace—rather, he was walking down them as if being pulled along by a string.
 His body felt strange and didn’t obey his thoughts.
 One foot in front of the other without his directive.